headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/kickstart.md

 We'll start by moving into our `kickstarter` workspace.
 Then, we'll Stop Sling if it's still running.
 Next, remove the old `conf` and `launcher` directories so that we can start a clean Sling instance.
-Extract the Sling 12 Feature Model file from the Kickstart JAR.
-Lastly, start Sling using the Feature Model file.
+Extract the Sling 12 Feature Model file from the Kickstarter JAR.
+Lastly, start Sling using the Feature Model JSON file.

     $ cd kickstarter
     $ java -jar org.apache.sling.kickstart-0.0.2.jar stop